Cellular-Semantics/agent-tutorial_go/README.md

     * It should be possible to modify examples to use a different model, but we won't covert this in the interests of time
     * Otherwise sign up to get an OpenAI key

-Additionally, some knowledge of ontologies like UBERON and the capabilities of the [OAK](https://incatools.github.io/ontology-access-kit/) will help.
+Additionally, some knowledge of ontologies like GO and the capabilities of the [OAK](https://incatools.github.io/ontology-access-kit/) will help.

 ## Initializing the project